saskuu/RPi-image-utils/README.md

-## Original README.txt (with a tiny bit of Markdown added) follows:
+## RonR's latest README.txt (with a tiny bit of Markdown added) follows:

 ---------------------------------------------------------------------
 ## image-backup: